James S. Voss: Early life and education

-Voss was born on March 3, 1949, in Cordova, Alabama, and was raised by his grandparents in Opelika, Alabama.
+James Shelton Voss was born on March 3, 1949, in Cordova, Alabama, and was raised by his grandparents in Opelika, Alabama.
 As a child he read a lot of science fiction with an emphasis on spaceflight.
 While attending Opelika High School he participated in wrestling, track and field, and football.

 After graduating high school, Voss attended Auburn University.
 As an undergraduate, he wrestled on the Auburn University wrestling team.
 He was also a member of Beta Zeta chapter of the Theta Xi fraternity, where he served as Chapter President for the school year 1970–71.
-While at Auburn, Voss also participated in Army ROTC.
+While at Auburn, Voss also was in the in Army Reserve Officers' Training Corps.
 After graduating with a Bachelor of Science degree in Aerospace Engineering in 1972 he was commissioned as a second lieutenant in the U.S. Army.
-Under the Army Graduate Fellowship Program, Voss was allowed to defer his entry into active duty in order to attend the University of Colorado.
+Under the Army Graduate Fellowship Program, Voss was allowed to defer his entry into active duty in order to attend the University of Colorado Boulder.
 He graduated in 1974 with a Master of Science degree in Aerospace Engineering Sciences.